cjpardodelahoz/BIO556L/docs/alignments_dcc.md

 ```
 If you do `ls`, you will now see the scripts directory.
 And if you do `ls scripts/` it will list the contents of the `scripts` directory, where you will also see the subdirectory `week3`.
 ### Copying files
 You can **c**o**p**y files using the command `cp PATH/TO/ORIGINAL PATH/TO/COPY`.
 This works for individual  files within a single directory.
-If you want to copy a directory and its contents, you can add the `-r` flag, which will copy files and subdirectories **_r**ecursively_.
+If you want to copy a directory and its contents, you can add the `-r` flag, which will copy files and subdirectories **r**ecursively.
 For today's class, we'll need the contents of the `/hpc/group/bio556l-s23/source/week3` directory.
 Go ahead and copy all the contents of that directory into your `class_activities` directory:

 ```sh
 cp -r ../source/week3 class_activities/week3